PruneGCN/SepLLM/readme.md

     """
 ```

-Remember to save your training process checkpoints, so that if the training is interrupted unexpectedly, you can resume the training.
-You can set the save dir in the config yml file.
+Remember to save your training checkpoints, so that if the training is interrupted unexpectedly, you can resume the training.
+You can set the saving directory in the configuration yml file.
 ```
   "save": "path/to/checkpoints",
   "load": "path/to/checkpoints",